-Field Туре Label Description ab a alchaint Checkpoint This checkpoint may be used to restart consumption.
-The checkpoint ckpoint checkpoint is after any completions in this response.
+Field Туре Label Description checkpoint Checkpoint This checkpoint may be used to restart consumption.
+The Checkpoint checkpoint is after any completions in this response.
 Op- tional comple- tions Completion repeated If set, one or more completions.

 CommandCompletionService

 Allows clients to observe the status of their submissions.
 Commands may be submitted via the Command Submission Service.
 The on-ledger effects of their submissions are disclosed by the Transaction Service.